BUILD GUILD

 Maybe – what you gain from this program is really up to you.
 You might walk away with a strong addition to your portfolio or college application, or a clearer sense of what you want to study after hearing from guest speakers.
 The real value is realizing you can already build things that matter.
 You'll come away with a real project and industry connections.
 College certainly has value, but in a world where AI is reshaping almost everything, the ability to learn fast and "build things that work" is what sets you apart.

-Like any team effort, being present and contributing matters – but life happens.
+Being present and contributing matters – but life happens.
 If you need to miss a day or two for a good reason, that’s okay.
-As long as you coordinate with your team and catch up on anything you missed, it won’t be a blocker.
+As long as you coordinate well and catch up on anything you missed, it won’t be a blocker.

 We'll work with you to scope your project's "done definition" to fit within the program time frame!
 The likelihood a project gets finished is inversely proportional to its ambitiousness.
 A very common lesson is that the last 20% of a project often takes 80% of the time.
-This is the polishing, the integration, the quality improvements, the unknown unknowns... it's everything needed to put a bow on it and get to "done".
+This is the polishing, the integration, the quality improvements, the unknown unknowns... it's everything needed to put a bow on it and get to "done" in the enterprise sense.
 So, project completion can't be guaranteed, but we will certainly aim for it and help you chose a "done definition" that best meets your goals.